Traveling to Atlanta soon? Check out this Foodie Travel Guide: Where to Eat in Atlanta, Georgia, for some hot spots to eat and drink!

 What Should I See in Atlanta?

-If you're looking for more things to do in Atlanta (because I realize other people like to do more than just eat on vacation), I'll have some travel tips in my next Atlanta travel guide post!
+If you're looking for more things to do in Atlanta (because I realize other people like to do more than just eat on vacation), I have some travel tips in my Top 10 Things To Do in Atlanta travel guide!
 Be sure to subscribe to my newsletter so you don't miss a single post!

 Most of these restaurants were covered as part of the IFWTWA Atlanta Foodie Press Trip.
 The Bread and Butterfly visit was on my own dime.
 All opinions and photos are, as always, my own.